r-lib/gargle/revdep/gargle-specific-revdep-notes.md

 ### bigrquery

 This package was failing checks, unrelated to gargle, due to a messed up test project.
-Fixed that.
+Fixed that. bigrquery was fine on the next run.

 ### googledrive